KennedydeVera/object_oriented_mall_parking/README.md

     Ruby on Rails: The backend framework used to develop the application.
     SQLite: The database management system used for data storage.
     HTML/CSS/JavaScript: Frontend technologies for user interface and interaction.
-    Bootstrap: Frontend framework for responsive design and UI components.

 Setup Instructions